Published on July 18, 2018 11:28 AM by dbo.

 A kick from scrimmage that travels out of bounds in flight (that is, without striking the ground or anyone in the field of play) between the 20-yard lines is subject to a 10-yard penalty with the choice of applying against the kicking team at the point of last scrimmage and repeat down, or from the point the kick was ruled out of bounds with a first down for the receiving team.

 This rule was introduced in 2007 to address a growing strategy of coaches to direct punters to eliminate returns by kicking the ball out of bounds.
 Against dangerous returners, with no consequence, kicking the ball out of bounds in flight to eliminate any chance of return, even if the punt distance was shorter, was preferable than keeping the ball in bounds.
-A solution was sought to return kick return opportunities to the game.
-This rule provided consequence to the strategy of kicking out of bounds, and with an option to force a re-kick after players have just sprinted 40-yards covering the first kick, one with risky repercussions.
+A solution was sought to return punt return opportunities to the game.
+This rule provided consequence to the strategy of kicking out of bounds, and with an option to force a re-kick after players have just sprinted 40-yards covering the first punt, one with risky repercussions.
 As such, the rule has effectively restored punt return opportunities and the possibility of a player making a great play.
 This shifted play from coaches desire to eliminate risk to fan entertainment over athletic plays, which is the game’s purpose.

 The restriction was applied to between the 20-yard lines so as to not take away the skill play of punters pinning a team deep with “coffin corner” kicks out of bounds within the 20-yard line.
 If the rule applied to between the goal lines, punters would have to land “coffin corner” kicks in bounds before bouncing out or be penalized, and this was deemed to be too restrictive on the practice (and would likely see more single points as a result), so the 20-yard lines was chosen as a compromise to both situations.